Pharmacy Technician

 Admission into the program is on a FIRST QUALIFIED, FIRST ACCEPTED basis.
 The program has limited enrollment and you are strongly encouraged to register early to secure a seat.

-Qualification or completion of both English 100 (Expository Writing) and Math 82 or higher is required for entry into this program.
-If you have not completed college-level English and math courses, you may take the ACCUPLACER placement test offered through our testing center at KCC.
+Qualification or completion of both English 100 (Expository Writing) and Math 82 or higher are required for entry into this program.
+If you have not completed college-level English and math courses, you may take the ACCUPLACER or EdReady placement tests offered through our testing center at KCC.
 Minimum reading and math placement scores are required as noted above and valid within the last two years.
 Relevant course substitutions may be considered.
 Please inquire with the program coordinator.

 Licensure & Certification